Deviation inequalities, Moderate deviations and some limit theorems for bifurcating Markov chains with application: Moments control and consequences

-\begin{remark} One of the main difficulty in the application of this Theorem lies in the verification of (\ref{cond-led}).
-Note however that in the range of speed considered it is sufficient to have some uniform control in $X_i$ of some moment of $f(X_i,X_{2i},X_{2i+1})$ conditionnally on $X_i$, which leads to condition of the type $P|f|^k$ bounded for some $k\ge2$.
-It is of course the case if $f$ is bounded. \end{remark}
+that is, condition (C1). \end{pf} \begin{remark} One of the main difficulties in the application of this Theorem lies in the verification of (\ref{cond-led}).
+Note, however, that in the range of speed considered it is sufficient to have some uniform control in $X_i$ of some moment of $f(X_i,X_{2i},X_{2i+1})$ conditionally on $X_i$, which leads to condition of the type $P|f|^k$ bounded for some $k\ge2$.
+It is, of course, the case if $f$ is bounded. \end{remark} \begin{remark} In the special case of model (\ref{bar11}), we have (see Section~\ref{Application}), for $f$ such that $Pf=0$ and for all $k$,